AntonFagerberg/antonfagerberg.github.io/about.markdown

 A lot of our time is spent in this house, fixing it and making it our own.

 My interest in computers started when I was a child; my dad bought an Ambra 386 in the early 90s (I think), and since then I was hooked.
-Back then I mainly played games like Commander Keen and Crystal Caves, but also creative things like painting and creating "newspapers".
+Back then I mainly played games like Commander Keen and Crystal Caves, but I also did a lot of creative things like painting and creating "newspapers" (I *loved* Microsoft's Fine Artist / Creative Writer - such good products for kids).
-QBasic showed me what was possible with the classic "gorilla.bas".
+Later on, QBasic showed me what was possible with the classic "gorilla.bas".
 Today I work as a squad lead / software developer, mainly with Java (Quarkus, Dropwizard), AWS (e.g. DynamoDB, OpenSearch) and Docker.
-Previously I worked for many years with Scala, both targeting the web with Play Framework but also with the Hadoop eco-system (Spark, Oozie, Scalding, Hive).
+Previously I worked for many years with Scala, both targeting the web with Play Framework but also with big-data in the Hadoop eco-system (Spark, Oozie, Scalding, Hive).
 I've also dabbled as a front-end JavaScript developer a long time ago.
 Even further back, at the start of my career around 2005, I did a lot of PHP and the LAMP stack (fun times!).

 I've been working remotely since early 2020 and I think it's great.
 I love being able to focus in the comfortable environment of my home.